Martyrs of Laos: Borzaga

 Mario Borzaga was born on 27 August 1932 in Trent as the third of four children.
 He was ordained to the priesthood on 24 February 1957 (he entered the seminary in 1943) and became a professed member of the Missionary Oblates of Mary Immaculate in 1952.
 Borzaga decided to join the missions in Laos that his order was overseeing and so left Naples with the first Italian team to Laos where he learnt about the language and the local culture in order to assimilate into the communities.
 In 1958 he operated in small villages before moving into the northern regions around the apostolic vicariate of Luang Prabang where he began teaching catechism and later met the layman Thoj Xyooj Paj Lug.

 On 25 April 1960 he and Lug – at the request of some of the villagers of Pha Xoua – began a three-day walk near the border of China and along the path lost their tracks but were later ambushed and killed by guerillas of the Pathet Lao.
 He was killed on 25 April 1960 in the town of Kiukatiam in Luang Prabang in Laos.
 It was said that Borzaga was allowed to go because he was a foreign priest but he responded to his attackers: "If you kill him, you kill me.
 If he dies, I will die".
 His remains were thrown into a pit with his companion and never identified with precision.

 He wrote a diary of his experiences and was later published as "To Be a Happy Man".

 Lug

-Thoj Xyooj Paj Lug was born in 1941 in Kiukatiam and was catechist from the apostolic vicariate of Luang Prabang.
+Thoj Xyooj Paj Lug, a Hmong, was born in 1941 in Kiukatiam and was a catechist from the apostolic vicariate of Luang Prabang.
 He was killed on 25 April 1960 in his hometown and his remains crudely thrown into a pit alongside his priestly companion.